 Single Unit Approval (SUA) refers to the approval of a Unit in a Condominium Project that is not FHA Approved.
-Effective with Case Numbers assigned October 15, 2019, FHA may allow for selected condominium units to be eligible for Single-Unit Approval that meet FHA SUA eligibility requirements.
+FHA allows for selected condominium units to be eligible for Single-Unit Approval that meet FHA SUA eligibility requirements.

-- The Loan Originator must confirm the Condominium Project is not on the FHA Approved Condominium List FHA Approved Condominiums at the time the request for the FHA Case Number is submitted to FLCBank. - FLCBank will proceed to process the request for the FHA Case Number for a Single Unit Approval (SUA) as noted in Mortgagee Letter 2019-13 - o The Single Unit Approval (SUA) Case Number assignment will not be issued by FHA
+- The Loan Originator must confirm the Condominium Project is not on the FHA Approved Condominium List FHA Approved Condominiums at the time the request for the FHA Case Number is submitted to FLCBank. - FLCBank will proceed to process the request for the FHA Case Number for a Single Unit Approval (SUA) as noted in Mortgagee Letter 2019-13 - The Single Unit Approval (SUA) Case Number assignment will not be issued by FHA Connection; instead, the request will default into "Holds Tracking" (an FHA Case

-Connection; instead, the request will default into "Holds Tracking" (an FHA Case Number will not be issued until the FHA Resource Center receives all required information and documentation for the Condominium Project).
+Number will not be issued until the FHA Resource Center receives all required information and documentation for the Condominium Project).
 See below for further details.

-- The Loan Originator must submit to FLCBank's Condominium Review Department all the required information and documentation via e-mail at condoreview@flcb.com including the completed FHA Single Unit Approval Condominium Questionnaire Form HUD-9991; the Project will be reviewed for eligibility for FHA's Condominium Single Unit Approval. - If the Condominium Project is deemed eligible for FHA Single Unit Approval by the Condominium Review Department, an e-mail with all the required documentation will be submitted to the FHA Resource Center at answers@hud.gov as per Mortgagee Letter 2019-13 with a carbon copy to the Loan Originator. - FLCBank's Condominium Review Department will issue a confirmation for the FHA Single Unit Approval has been made that will be placed in the loan file. - FHA's Homeownership Center (HOC) will process the information to determine if an FHA Case Number can be issued and will notify the submitter of when the Holds Tracking has been removed.
+- The Loan Originator must submit to the Condominium Review Department all the required information and documentation via e-mail at reviews.com including the completed FHA Single Unit Approval Condominium Questionnaire Form HUD-9991; the Project will be reviewed for eligibility for FHA's Condominium Single Unit Approval. - If the Condominium Project is deemed eligible for FHA Single Unit Approval by the Condominium Review Department, an e-mail with all the required documentation will be submitted to the FHA Resource Center at answers@hud.gov as per Mortgagee Letter 2019-13 with a carbon copy to the Loan Originator. - The Condominium Review Department will issue a confirmation for the FHA Single Unit Approval has been made that will be placed in the loan file. - FHA's Homeownership Center (HOC) will process the information to determine if an FHA Case Number can be issued and will notify the submitter of when the Holds Tracking has been removed.